nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## Clearing All Entries : `clear`

-Clears all entries from the address book.
+Clears all entries in the system.

 <div markdown="span" class="alert alert-danger">